 The Distribution Books, the Book of Hyde’s Gifts, the petitions for assistance and the View Reports all provide wonderfully detailed insights into the charitable activities of a Great Twelve Livery Company and also of the beneficiaries of those activities.
 As both the largest capital city in the UK and a major global city, London makes an ideal focus for specialist historical studies.
 Furthermore, studies on past charitable activities are becoming ever more relevant in the 21st century, as are studies focussing on the lives of the poor in earlier centuries.

-The Plan Book provides unique and detailed information on a further rewarding area of historical study: buildings and tenancies in the City of London, also famously known as the ‘Square Mile’.
+The 1829 Plan Book provides detailed information on the Salters’ former buildings and tenancies in the City of London.